Heavenly Recordings

 Heavenly Recordings is a London-based independent record label founded by Jeff Barrett in 1990.
 Heavenly released the first albums from Saint Etienne, Beth Orton and Doves, and early singles by Manic Street Preachers.
-Current Heavenly artists include Mattiel, The Orielles, Confidence Man, audiobooks, Pip Blom, H. Hawkline, King Gizzard & the Lizard Wizard, Gwenno Saunders, Amber Arcades, Tapir!, Working Men's Club, Katy J Pearson, CHAI and Kneecap.
+Current Heavenly artists include Mattiel, The Orielles, Confidence Man, audiobooks, Pip Blom, H. Hawkline, Gwenno Saunders, Amber Arcades, Tapir!, Working Men's Club, Katy J Pearson, CHAI and Kneecap.

 Heavenly won Independent Label of the Year at the 2015 Music Week Awards.
 Other achievements include a Mercury Prize nomination for Saint Etienne's debut album, Foxbase Alpha, and three number 1 albums with Doves.
 It is considered a key British indie record label, alongside Factory, Creation, Rough Trade, Mute, Ninja Tune and Domino.

 History

 1980s: pre-Heavenly

 In the early 1980s, Jeff Barrett was a record shop manager and live music promoter living in Plymouth.
 He put on early gigs by The Jesus and Mary Chain, Primal Scream, The Loft and The Pastels, all bands signed to Creation Records, and Creation founder Alan McGee soon offered Barrett a job at the label.
 Jeff became Creation's first full-time employee, in the summer of 1985, and worked there until 1988, when he left to set up Capersville press agency.
 Capersville represented several Creation bands, as well as representing Factory Records and all their artists (including Happy Mondays and New Order), The KLF and Inspiral Carpets.
 At the same time, Barrett was putting on gigs and club nights in London and set up two short-lived record labels – Head and Sub-Aqua – who released records by Loop, East Village and Laugh.
 Then in 1990, in partnership with his former record shop boss Mike Chadwick, Barrett set up Heavenly.